 - Reach out to your Account Manager.
-Your Account Manager will discuss the quote in detail for the requested service and the necessary payment.
+Your Account Manager will discuss the quote for the requested service and the necessary payment.

 - You will need to fill in the form for the details of your IVR system.
-This way provides a personal touch to your IVR according to your customer support operation.
+According to your customer support operation, this provides a personal touch to your IVR.
 Such as the Virtual Number, IVR Name, greeting prompt, keypress options, invalid and bye prompt and its navigations, and other details to complete the end-to-end of your IVR.

 - Once the required information is provided, your Account Manager will file a job request to our CINNOX Operation Support Team to process the request.

 - Your Account Manager will update you on the status of your request.
-And advise you to proceed with completing the configuration for the Routing Rule and Destination of the IVR Menu Routing Settings on your CINNOX Dashboard.
+And advise you to complete the configuration for the Routing Rule and Destination of the IVR Menu Routing Settings on your CINNOX Dashboard.

-A CINNOX Virtual Number can be routed to an IVR system to enhance your customer service.
+A CINNOX Virtual Number can be routed to an IVR system to enhance customer service.